Pepper Sea Club Hotel Pepper Sea Club Hotel Pepper Sea Club Hotel is excited to…

-The raki-making starts in earnest when it’s time to boil this pomace and from the vapour produce Crete’s famous liquour.
+The raki-making starts in earnest when it’s time to boil this pomace and from the vapor produce Crete’s famous liquor.
 To do this, a sealable metal cauldron, known as a kazani, is used.
 When the pomace boils, the steam is run through a pipe and begins to form as condensation, which then liquefies into raki.
-The liquid is filtered and tested for alcoholic strength, and the first litres produced are so alcoholic they’re undrinkable, and the raki-maker’s art is to siphon off liquid that has an alcoholic content of around 37% – a strength similar to gin or whisky.
+The liquid is filtered and tested for alcoholic strength, and the first liters produced are so alcoholic they’re undrinkable, and the raki-maker’s art is to siphon off liquid that has an alcoholic content of around 37% – a strength similar to gin or whiskey.

 Cretans love an excuse for a party and the first distillation each year is cause for much celebration, with locals gathering to sample the new vintage.
 Guests, often locals with vineyards, will bring their own pomace to the distillery to make their own raki.